← All Platforms

 Permissions are the hardest part of any tenant-to-tenant move because UPNs usually change.
 MigrationFox lets you upload a user-mapping CSV (source_upn,dest_upn) and a group-mapping CSV (source_group,dest_group), and every permission assignment on the source site is rewritten against the destination directory as the permissions are applied.
 Unmapped principals land on an exceptions list instead of silently disappearing — you see exactly which accounts did not have a destination mapping before the site goes live.

-What you keep: every bit of content, every custom column, every list view, every page, every web part, every permission, and a full audit trail of history.
-What you lose: the top-level Modified and Created timestamps on newly recreated items.
-Choose with your eyes open.
+What you keep: every bit of content, every custom column, every list view, every page, every web part, every permission, and a full audit trail of version history — with original authors and timestamps when True History Mode is enabled, and in the sidecar column when it isn’t.

 Typical Workflow